ubirch/ubirch.github.io/examples.md

 * [Python example code](examples/python)
 * [ESP32 tutorial](https://github.com/ubirch/example-esp32) - How To implement the ubirch protocol on the ESP32
 * [MicroPython example code](https://github.com/ubirch/example-micropython)
-* [PyCom tutorial](https://github.com/ubirch/ubirch-testkit) - A step-by-step documentation for using ubirch on a [PyCom](https://pycom.io/) with MicroPython utilizing a prebuild firmware
+* [UBIRCH Testkit](https://github.com/ubirch/ubirch-testkit) - A step-by-step documentation for using ubirch on a [PyCom](https://pycom.io/) with MicroPython utilizing a prebuild firmware (uses the SIM Card)
-* SIM Card Example - please ask us

 ___